West Coast Hip Hop

 31. Kid Frost

-The man the opened the door for Mexican and Latino rappers, Kid Frost inspired numerous, becoming one of the very first Hispanic artists of hip-hop.
-Beginning and kicking off his career during the 1980s, Kid Frost came into the rap game representing for his culture and his heritage, bringing in the rap game with the hit “La Raza.”
+The man that opened the doors for Mexican and Latino rappers, Kid Frost inspired numerous, becoming one of the very first Hispanic artists of hip-hop.
+Beginning his career during the 1980s, Kid Frost came into the rap game representing for his culture and his heritage, bringing in the rap game with the hit “La Raza.”